hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/basic-fitting.md

 None
 ```

-The first thing to notice is that there's a difference between the $x$ dimension and the $y$ dimension: $x$ is presumed to range over all values, potentially from $-\infty$ to $\infty$, and $y$ follows the linear relationship plus some noise.
+Note, however, that there's a difference between the $x$ dimension and the $y$ dimension: $x$ is presumed to range over all values, potentially from $-\infty$ to $\infty$, and $y$ follows the linear relationship plus some noise.
 You couldn't, for instance, fit a vertical line: $y$ is supposed to be a _function_ of $x$.
 In an experiment, you'd use $x$ to denote the variables you can control, such as the voltage you apply to a circuit, and $y$ is the measured response of the system, like a current in that circuit.
 In ML terminology, $x$ is a "feature" and $y$ is a "prediction," and this whole fitting process is called "regression."

 Now suppose you can control two features.
 The $x$ values are now 2-dimensional vectors and you need a 2-dimensional $a$ parameter to write a linear relationship: